aimms/documentation/webui/webui-grid-pages.rst

 	When running an AIMMS project which was created with AIMMS 4.80 (or with a newer version) and that has Dialog Grid Pages or Side Panel Grid Pages added, in AIMMS 4.79.3 (or an older version) you might face an invalid schema error.
 Please contact support if you face such issues.

-Grid pages introduce in AIMMS WebUI the CSS Grid concept of visualization based on page layouts, which is currently a widely used standard in webdesign.
+Grid pages introduce in AIMMS WebUI the CSS Grid concept of visualization based on page layouts, which is currently a widely used standard in web design.
 For more information on CSS Grid in general please see websites such as:

     * `MDN Web Docs <https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout>`_
     * `w3schools.com <https://www.w3schools.com/css/css_grid.asp>`_